 This challenges conventional wisdom where we’ve long assumed that if our pass catcher hits his ceiling, their QB likely does so as well.
 While we should, as much as possible, build highly correlated lineups around our captain, there are instances where our pass catcher can produce a slate-winning type score without his QB also finishing in the winning lineup and when that happens, we’re more likely to have an unduplicated lineup.
 With the average QB accounting for nearly 22% of the total salary cap, it’s possible to find scenarios where our CPT WR dominates receiving production and leaves his quarterback on the outside looking in.
 Generally, we can execute this strategy with teams where a majority of the production is likely to funnel through one receiver.
 On those slates, we can dedicate a portion (15-20%) of our overall lineup portfolio to this style of build.

 No More than (2) ‘Punt’ Options Per Lineup

-Defined as the group of players priced between $200-$4200, punt players are a necessary evil to make a majority of lineup constructions work.
-In a sample of 52,013 lineups that finished in the top 1% only 3.09% of users rostered more than two players that meet the salary criteria and zero lineups rostered more than two such players.
-If we’re rostering Patrick Mahomes, even while we are actively trying to be unique, it doesn’t make sense to include Mecole Hardman, Demarcus Robinson and Blake Bell in the same lineup.
+Defined as the group of players priced between $200-$2000, punt players are a necessary evil to make a majority of lineup constructions work.
+In a sample of 69,832 lineups that finished in the top 1%, only 7.48% of users rostered more than two players that meet the salary criteria and zero lineups rostered more than two such players.
+If we’re rostering Patrick Mahomes, even while we are actively trying to be unique, it doesn’t make sense to include Byron Pringle, Demarcus Robinson, and Blake Bell in the same lineup.
 To avoid cannibalizing our upside if a cheap player produces a slate-winning score, we should set rules to limit no more than two per lineup.